mikeboyle/onespace/README.md

 After you install OneSpace, the extension will use a proprietary Magic Algorithm to scan every website you visit and remove all of the superfluous spaces between sentences.

-You can't put a price on the peace of mind this will bring you, but out of the goodness of my heart I am offering this extension free of charge.
+You can't put a price on the peace of mind this will bring you, but out of the goodness of my heart I am offering this extension [free of charge on the Chrome Web Store](https://chrome.google.com/webstore/detail/onespace/phcjbkgdkcfkbdplnhddnapdhbdjihbf).
 You are welcome.